Beaufort, North Carolina Homes for Sale

 Because Beaufort (pronounced BO-fort), could be reached only by boat for hundreds of years prior to the 20th century, the town was isolated.
 Today, Beaufort still offers a secure, isolated feel to those who live there.
-The town's predominately wooden-built homes and buildings are almost all painted a crisp white, adding to the aura of serenity and peace.
+The town's predominantly wooden-built homes and buildings are almost all painted a crisp white, adding to the aura of serenity and peace.

 Amid the historical district are more than 100 skillfully restored homes from the 18th and 19th centuries.
 Majestic live oak trees line streets given their names as long ago as 1713, many in honor of historical figures such as Queen Anne, Thomas Polluck and William of Orange.
 A mainstay of the historical district is the age-old Hammock House, an ancient Inn where Blackbeard was once a guest and where, according to legend, he murdered many of his victims.